Query Client

 LatticaAI offers a TypeScript SDK for queries within web environments and a Python SDK for integrating secure query capabilities in native applications.
 We also maintain a GitHub repository, containing the core Fully Homomorphic Encryption (FHE) logic, which covers key generation, encryption, and decryption.

 Note on Query Semantics The term query is used generically to describe an encrypted request sent for secure execution.
-Depending on the workload, a query may represent an inference request, a vectorized search operation, or an execution step of a TFHE-based program.
+Depending on the workload, a query may represent an inference request or a vectorized search operation.

 The Query Client process consists of three stages: